-- "AlcoholEdu for College" is a two-hour interactive, online program offered through EVERFI which is designed to inform students about how alcohol affects the mind, body, perceptions and behaviors.
-It provides students with accurate, non-judgmental information and personalized feedback. - "Haven" is a one-hour Interactive online program created to address sexual assault, relationship violence, and stalking.
-It's designed to engage and empower students to create a safe, healthy campus environment.
+"3rd Millennium for College" is a two-hour interactive, online program designed to inform students about how alcohol affects the mind, body, perceptions and behaviors.
+It provides students with accurate, non-judgmental information and personalized feedback.

+"3rd Millennium- Sexual Violence Prevention" is a one-hour interactive online program created to educate students on the issues associated with sexual assault, sexual harassment, relationship violence and stalking.
+The program is designed to engage and empower students to create a safe, healthy campus environment.two online prevention courses during their first semester enrolled at the college: